abbasalali/Create-a-Tableau-Story/README.md

 **SUMMARY:**

 The dataset explored contains demographic and passenger information from a subset of the 2224 passengers and crew on board of Titanic.
-The man objective of visualizations produced is to show the demographics or passenger information between those passengers who survived and those who died
+The main objective of visualizations produced is to show the demographics or passenger information between those passengers who survived and those who died

 [INITIAL VISUALIZATION](https://public.tableau.com/views/TitanicSurvivalCount/Story1?:embed=y&:display_count=yes)